rohit-sama/OtakuPlace/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in the api directory

 'MONGO_URL = 'your mongodb url''